PerlmutterFellows/PerlmutterApp/README.md

 Organization initializer instructions (required steps in bold, all credentials requested will be prompted to create new/sign up for if you don't have):
 1) **Provide your organization's name & description**
+2) Provide your organization's preferred website for the app
-2) Provide your organization's colors
+3) Provide your organization's colors
-3) Provide your organization's logo or use one of our presets
+4) Provide your organization's logo or use one of our presets
-4) **Provide your organization's email credentials to power the app's email capabilities**
+5) **Provide your organization's email credentials to power the app's email capabilities**
-5) **Provide your Twilio credentials to power the app's phone capabilities**
+6) **Provide your Twilio credentials to power the app's phone capabilities**
-6) Create an FAQ for your organization
+7) Create an FAQ for your organization
-7) Create a score form for your organization
+8) Create a score form for your organization
-8) **Provide details to set your organization's admin user login for the app**
+9) **Provide details to set your organization's admin user login for the app**
-9) **Provide your Heroku credentials to deploy the app**
+10) **Provide your Heroku credentials to deploy the app**

 ## Development
 Want to develop the Perlmutter App?